LayerZero-Labs/lif3-endpoint/README.md

     "endpointV2Id": <your endpoint id for v2>,
     "rpcUrl": "<your rpc url>",
     "networkName": "<your network name>",
+    "treasuryGasLimit": <your treasury gas limit>,
+    "treasuryGasForFeeCap": <your treasury gas for fee cap>
 ```
+Note: The treasury fields will be converted to 10**18 using ethers.utils.parseEther()

 ### V1 Endpoint:
 cd to `v1-endpoint-deployment`